 #10 “How do you grade you child?”

 Oh I have this great system and keep all our records in my yellow spiral notebook, and…

 I don’t.
 I check my child’s work for accuracy and effort.
 Other than that, real life progress, happy child, and thirst for knowledge is how I grade.
 But if you insist, she is a straight-A student.
 Best in her class, actually.

 #11 “So… You gave up your life by making the decision to homeschool, right?”

 Well, I’m a parent.
 Parents basically give up their lives, that’s pretty much how this parenting thing works.
-The life I knew was over when I held the 7-pound ball or warm flesh for the very first time and realized I was responsible for keeping this tiny human alive and well for as long as I live.
+The life I knew was over when I held the 7-pound ball or warm flesh for the very first time and when realized that I was responsible for keeping this tiny human alive and well for as long as I live.
 My kids are my passion and joy (and the reason I drink), and nothing is more important than them.
-My goal is to raise well-adjusted, happy, conscious, open-minded, and self-sufficient adults with a sense of who they really are, and if that means I don’t have to wear a business suit and heels and pretend that something else is more important than my family, then I think it worked out pretty well for us.
+I’m really hoping to raise well-adjusted, happy, conscious, open-minded, and self-sufficient adults with a sense of who they really are, and if that means I don’t have to wear a business suit and heels and pretend that something else is more important than my family, then I think it worked out pretty well for us.